 Knowing how to identify a spider is your first step to controlling it.

 Spiders – no matter what species – get a bad rap for just being scary looking.
-In addition, their webs may be out of reach of your broom, making for an unkempt look in your business or home.
-All spiders are integral in keeping many different pest populations in check – even some spider species!
+And despite their name, garden spiders will happily come into your business or home.
+Their webs may be out of reach of your broom, making for an unkempt look in a business or home.
+They are integral in keeping many different pest populations in check – even some spider species!
 They rarely bother humans and are more afraid of you than you are (or should be) of them.
-That doesn’t mean you want them in the break room or the house with you!
-If you do have spiders and spider webs, it is an indication that there are other pests (their food) in your home or business.
-Spider treatments can help but make sure you bring in an expert that will not just help with spider control but with the insects that are attracting the spiders in.
+Spider treatments can help keep them in check but an experienced pest control company should be thinking beyond the spiders to include their food sources and work to control them as well.

 Professional exclusion work can help keep all pests out, including garden spiders.
 Unfortunately, most pests are small, so keeping them out can be difficult.
 They can scuttle in while you’re bringing the groceries in or if a door is propped open too long.
 And it doesn’t need to be open for all that long!
 Once they are in, glue traps can help capture them.
 But preventing spiders from getting in could be a losing battle.
 You can minimize with exclusion work and some common sense practices, but to truly take care of nuisances like house spiders, you’ll need a pest control professional.

 We’re passionate about controlling spiders in your home or business because we live and work here – it’s our neighborhood, too.
 With our almost 100 years of experience keeping homes and businesses in Connecticut, Delaware, New Jersey, New York, and Pennsylvania safe from pests, Western has the experience you can trust.